Old Country Home

 You know the folks always said it like that.

 I wonder if they still sit on that front porch

 shaking their heads at the world going by.

 I can still hear the small town talk telling me true

 that it's a long way back to my old country home...

-Rough cut video posted to YouTube 2/23/12.
-Click here to watch the video.
+The rough cut video was posted on YouTube on 2/23/12 - click here to watch that video.